bashup/doco/specs/Targets.cram.md

 ### Target Environments

 Service targets can fetch their environments as an array of `key=val` strings using `get-env`, or run a command with local variables set from them (using `with-env`).  docker-compose's escaping of `$` is handled correctly, as are multi-line values.
+(You can also dump them to stdout with `cat-env`.)

 ~~~sh
 # Only services can get-env